 Your company might also have naming guidelines that you need to follow, so get clear on those upfront and be sure not to tread on protected brands or copyrights.
 Keep names for projects and products distinct or you’ll risk confusing your collaborators and customers.
 Be mindful of what a name can promise, too – avoid using a name that hints at more than you are accomplishing.
 And try not to be too clever – puns might amuse insiders, but they are no use if they confuse or put others off.

 Overall, be respectful of your project, your company and your community.
 It is easy to be insulting without intending to be.
 Before you go public with a name, check what it means in other languages or if it has alternative meanings or uses that some might find offensive.
-Do some research online, and take the time to walk around and ask your colleagues what they think as well.
+Do some research online and take the time to walk around and ask your colleagues what they think as well.

 5 – Build Your Community

 Bill Joy famously said:“…no matter who you are, most of the smartest people work for someone else.”
 That’s a big reason why open source projects excel, of course: great technologies are built by great communities of people irrespective of the badges they wear.
-It is your job as an open source creator to tap into your particular community and encourage its best people to join you.
+It is your job as an open source developer to tap into your particular community and encourage its best people to join you.
 You do that by offering a compelling technical vision, and by following the first four steps outlined above.
 But you also need to consciously build your community of collaborators.

 Be sure to keep your lines of communication open, too.
 Share project management with others so that the effort does not go dormant when you are away.
 Say “thank you” early and often to your community members.
 People may be volunteering their time, and the power of expressing gratitude for their contributions by simply saying “thank you” cannot be underestimated.
+Expressing appreciation for others’ hard work will create internal advocates for your open source program, adding to your open source success story.